FriendsOfSymfony/FOSRestBundle/README.md

       parent:   users
       resource: "@AcmeHello\Controller\CommentsController"

-Notice `parent:   users` option in second case.
-This option specifies that comments resource is child of users resource.
-In this case, your `UsersController` MUST always have single resource `get...` action:
+Notice `parent: users` option in the second case.
+This option specifies that the comments resource is child of the users resource.
+In this case, your `UsersController` MUST always have a single resource `get...` action:

     class UsersController extends Controller
     {